Rio Olympic Velodrome: Construction, setbacks and progress

 By late March 2016, however, the track was still not installed, and the planned test event that was delayed to late April was completely cancelled, leaving the venue untested through competition until the Olympics themselves in August.
 The Organising Committee cited "logistical problems" with the import of raw materials from Serbia; the wood arrived late into Rio's summer, and the city's high humidity meant that the sensitive surface could not be laid as quickly as expected.
 Comments by Mayor Paes that the velodrome was only 85 percent complete, contradicting earlier comments that opportunities for Olympic cyclists to train at the venue would be held on 25 – 27 June.
 Troubles further escalated when Tecnosolo, the venue's construction and operation contractor, filed for bankruptcy in late May.
 The municipal government of Rio de Janeiro cancelled the contract with Tecnosolo shortly afterwards, saying in a statement that the company "did not have the conditions to continue being technically responsible for the construction of the velodrome".
 Brazilian real estate firm Engetécnica, who were previously hired as a subcontractor for the venue in February, were hired to replace Tecnosolo and finish construction of the velodrome.
 By the end of May, the track had finally been installed, with the venue estimated to be 88 percent complete, and training days in the venue for cyclists still penned for late June.

 On 26 June 2016, a month before the start of the 2016 Summer Olympics, the Rio Olympic Organizing Committee finally took possession of the velodrome, marking the end of construction.
 The very first training events held at the venue took place the previous day.
 The venue's opening was not without controversy, however, when state prosecutors inquired about the selection of Engetécnica and subcontractor company Zadar for construction and operation contracts, without a proper bidding process.
 The municipal government of Rio de Janeiro stated that "the city could not stop the works to comply with time requirements", affirming that there was no time for a public bidding process under the velodrome's tight construction schedule, and that Zadar and Engetécnica were hired under emergency contracts.
 Additional works on the velodrome were completed on 10 July, and Olympic cyclists were allowed access on 24 July, two weeks prior to the start of the games.

+Later history

 After the Olympics, the velodrome spent time closed due to two roof fires in June and November 2017, and further damage caused by a storm in October 2018.
 By 2020, the high costs to hold cycling competitions at the velodrome led to underuse in its intended sport in the intervening years, with the biggest event being the 2018 UCI Para-cycling Track World Championships, and sporting events at the velodrome being mostly combat sports once the area inside the track was fitted with mats.
 Only in 2022 a proper competition was held with the Brazilian track championship.

+The building's roof was damaged following another fire, in April 2026, although the track beneath was unharmed.